 The preparation of the Company's consolidated financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of expenses during the reporting period.
-Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the recognition of revenue, the capitalization of inventory, the accrual for research and development expenses and the valuation of share-based awards.
+Significant estimates and assumptions reflected in these consolidated financial statements include, but are not limited to, the recognition of revenue, the capitalization of inventory, the accrual for research and development expenses, the valuation of share-based awards and the realizability of deferred tax assets.
 Estimates are periodically reviewed in light of changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
 Actual results could differ from those estimates.